henvic/wedeploycli/ISSUE_TEMPLATE.md

 <!--
 Briefly describe the problem you are having in a few paragraphs.
-Try updating your CLI tool with "we update" before you report a bug.
+Try updating your CLI Tool with "liferay update" before you report a bug.
 -->

 **Steps to reproduce the issue:**